The CCM encompasses three cores to support researchers and their cancer-metabolism projects.

 Andrew Lane, PhD, Richard Higashi, PhD and Teresa Fan, PhD

 Metabolic profiling requires identification and quantification of a large number of metabolites of widely differing biochemical classes from diverse biological samples, including cells, culture media, tissue and biofluids.
 In most cases, a biochemical mechanism is needed, in which case it is necessary to introduce appropriate stable isotope tracers (e.g., 13C or 15N), which greatly increases the information content of the experiments.
 The Core’s goal is to provide services for a wide coverage of metabolites, with isotopomer and isotopologue analysis, as efficiently as possible (1).

-This Core leverages UK’s existing Center for Environmental and System Biology and Resource Center for Stable Isotope-Resolved Metabolomics instrumentation for experiments.
-The CCM makes use of three major analytical platforms, namely, high-resolution NMR, high-resolution mass spectrometry (, with or without chromatography 1) and Reverse Phase Protein Arrays (2).
+This Core leverages the University of Kentucky's existing Center for Environmental and System Biology and Resource Center for Stable Isotope-Resolved Metabolomics instrumentation for experiments.
+The CCM makes use of three major analytical platforms, namely, high-resolution NMR, high-resolution mass spectrometry (with or without chromatography 1), and Reverse Phase Protein Arrays (2).
 The Metabolism Core leaders consult on analytical methods and experimental design and provide standardized methods for particular problems.
 Additionally, core personnel develop new techniques to address issues of identification and quantification specific metabolites that are biologically important and relevant to the focus of CCM investigators.
 Drs.
 Lane, Higashi and Fan assist CCM investigators with experimental design, sample preparation, instrumentation setting and biochemical interpretation of the raw data from the analytical platforms.

 Jianhang Jia, PhD